 Read More

-Designed for students who want to develop creative media-based entrepreneurial skills to win souls.
+Designed for students who want to develop innovative communication abilities to win souls.

 Read More

-The Health Science Ministry Department’s mission is to prepare comprehensive health missionary professionals.
+The Christian Health and Wellness Ministry Department’s mission is to prepare comprehensive health and wellness missionaries.

 Read More